codeshnippet/codeshnippet.github.io/_posts/2017-07-16-buying-and-selling-a-stock.markdown

 Click on [RecursiveCalculator.java]{:target="_blank"} to view full class code.

-I've read somewhere, that a good developer should be able to write that solution in 20-30 minutes.
+A good developer should be able to write that solution in 20-30 minutes.

 ### Linear-time solution